How to Screen a Tenant: The Best Screening Process

 After your offer is accepted, the next step is to move on to the next step of acquiring all the preleasing fees, and onboarding your tenant.

 We will cover this process in more detail later, but it should be as thorough as your tenant screening process.

 Your onboarding process should be one of the hallmarks in setting you, and your tenant, up for a healthy productive business relationship.

 You can sign up to be notified about our Tenant Onboarding Process by filling out the form below.

 Wrapping Up How to Screen a Tenant

 We know this is a lot to digest.
-If this is your first time (or 10th) screening a tenant for your property it can be a bit overwhelming.
+If this is your first (or tenth) time screening a tenant for your property it can be a bit overwhelming.

 Don’t let it be.